aboueim/Kickstarter-Analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-There were plenty of other options to use to visualize our results.
+There were plenty of other options to use to visualize our results separately or in combination.
 For example:

 Pie charts could be used to better display the share of numberical values (for example, the percentage of successful/failed/canceled/live projects).